 In the blockchain space, companies know these benefits and many fully utilize remote, distributed workforces to get the right talent.
-This is especially the case where there is a lack of skilled talent in their local area, which is typical in blockchain space.
+This is especially the case where there is a lack of skilled talent in their local area, which is typical among decentralized blockchain organizations.
 On top of that, as Stephen Tse of Harmony pointed point, a global perspective is crucial for the success of a new tech venture.
 Research shows a positive correlation between the diversity and performance of a company.

 Coronavirus epidemic: loss in productivity